JeffProgrammer/GroupDataStructure/README.md

 # Compiler support
 Since this makes use of C++11 iterators in the tester, you should use a C++11 compiler.

-Tested with MSVC 2015, but no specific windows or msvc code was used.
+Tested on:

+* MSVC 2015
+* Apple LLVM version 7.0.0

 # License